 - Get into Jeff VanderMeer’s head as he writes the Southern Reach trilogy

 - George R. R. Martin’s next book The Winds of Winter won’t arrive in 2015

 - Alastair Reynolds’ Poseidon’s Wake launches 16 April

 - Ann Leckie finishes Ancillary Mercy

 Posts Tagged ‘openoffice.org’

-The Australian Government Information Management Office (AGIMO) has been examining office file formats for more than a year, as part of what it terms its Common Operating Environment Policy, a document which contains a number of guidelines restricting how departments and agencies should allow users to access their desktops.
+The Australian Government Information Management Office (AGIMO) has been examining office file formats for several years, as part of what it terms its Common Operating Environment Policy, a document which contains a number of guidelines restricting how departments and agencies should allow users to access their desktops.